CT (Computed Tomography) Ablation

 Can I bring a relative/friend?

-Yes, but for reasons of safety they cannot join you in the CT scanning room except in special circumstances.
+Yes, but for reasons of safety they cannot join you in the CT scanning room.

 We want to involve you in the decision about your care and treatment.
-The radiologist will explain the procedure and risks to you and give you the opportunity to ask questions.
-If you decide to go ahead you will be asked to sign a consent form.
+The radiologist will explain the procedure to you and give you the opportunity to ask questions.
+You will then be asked to sign a consent form.
 This states that you agree to the procedure and understand what it involves.
 You may withdraw your consent at any time.

 What happens during the procedure?

-Using this scan, the point of entry for the needles is marked on the skin with the area of the skin to be used cleaned with antiseptic solution.
+Using this scan, the point of entry for the needles is marked on the skin which is then cleaned with antiseptic solution.

 Will the procedure be uncomfortable?

 The ablation is performed under general anaesthetic so you will not feel anything.
-There is often a mild ache and occasionally more significant pain; this can be managed with pain relief given following the procedure.
+Following the procedure, there is often a mild ache and occasionally more significant pain; this can be managed with pain relief.

 What are the risks involved?